Discretized normal approximation by Stein's method: Introduction and the main result

-In the next section, we show the utility of Theorem \ref{6-t1} by adapting it to local dependence, exchangeable pairs, and size biasing, and bounding the total variation distance for discretized normal approximations for $2$-runs in a sequence of i.i.d.
-Bernoulli random variables, the number of vertices with a given degree in the Erd\"os-R\'enyi random graph, and the uniform multinomial occupancy model.
-In Section 3, we give the proofs for Theorem \ref{6-t1} and Proposition \ref{prop1}.
+The remaining of the paper is organized as follows.
+In Section~\ref{sec2}, we show the utility of Theorem~\ref{6-t1} by adapting it to local dependence, exchangeable pairs, and size biasing, and bounding the total variation distance for discretized normal approximations for $2$-runs in a sequence of i.i.d.
+Bernoulli random variables, the number of vertices with a given degree in the Erd\"os--R\'enyi random graph, and the uniform multinomial occupancy model.
+In Section~\ref{sec3}, we give the proof of Theorem~\ref{6-t1}.